 The bonus is an unsung type of AIC ANL illustrated here.
 It is found by computer solvers by traversing a huge tree of possibilities completely out of reach of a human solver.
 But it can be defined in a way that makes human searching practical.

-At the AIC stage, where chains are built on added AIC hinges, the starting signal is a slink emerging into an AIC from a cell of several other values.
-If a slink terminal of the growing chain sees one of the starting cell’s other candidates, an almost nice loop has been found to eliminate that candidate.
+The starting signal is a slink emerging from a cell of several other values to launch an AIC.
+If a slink terminal of the growing chain sees one of the other candidates in the starting cell, an almost nice loop has been found which eliminates that candidate.

 To give this type of ANL an identity, and to honor the Sudoku writers from down under, let’s call it the AIC boomerang.
 That fits, but there is another way to stumble across an AIC boomerang as you build an AIC.
 Every odd candidate, there is a new slink terminal.
 If you reach a repeated slink terminal, you have a possible regular ANL.
 But if it’s any slink value terminal in a cell of a candidate winking at the beginning terminal, it’s a boomerang.